 Google recommends including these most popular standard image sizes because they can be automatically resized to fit 95% of the available placements across 3M+ apps and websites.

 You should also determine whether you’re optimizing for more efficiency or full control.
 For more efficiency, use responsive display ads.
 These use machine learning to create relevant ads to fit anywhere across the web.
 For full creative control, however, use standard image ads so you can customize your colors, fonts, and layouts.

 Every ad you create should match the look and feel of your website (colors, imagery, messaging, tone of voice, etc.) to establish a unified company image and increase brand recognition.
 Not only does this help with overall brand awareness, but people also trust and remain loyal to things that are consistent and reliable.

 This is even more true for remarketing ad campaigns, because your ad needs to feel like a continuation of a previous site visit, or you risk hurting your CTRs.

 Not only do you want your ad to match your website, but you also want it to set the tone and prime your user for the post-click landing page that follows.
 Ad-to-post-click message match can be implemented with consistent colors, messaging, visuals, fonts, etc. across your entire campaign.

-See how Asana uses message match consistency from ad to post-click experience below.
+See how Asana uses message match consistency from ad to post-click landing page below.
 It’s clear that the ad is connected to the page:

 Conversely, inconsistency between your ad and post-click page can confuse and frustrate the visitor.